infopark/scrivito_jr_form_widget/README.md

       file_upload: File upload
       styles: Styles
       multilevel: Is a multilevel form
-      attributes: Attribuets for this level
+      attributes: Attributes for this level
     view:
       file: File upload
 ```